Conference Report: Books in Browsers

 We still have to stitch the images together to create the full 360 degree effect but it is now possible to do so without using insanely expensive equipment

 The best way I've seen a rig like this is when used to document a scene or event where the facts may be in dispute.
 With a 360 degree view of the surroundings and all the available information for the user to decide.

-We should be able to marry augmented reality (Glass or Microsoft Hololens can provide additional information about a location.
-What if we could mix the augmented reality with a story that happens in the “real world” and that depends on interactions both virtual and real?
+We should be able to marry augmented reality (Glass or Microsoft Hololens can provide additional information about a location) with the real world where the story happens.
+What if we could mix the augmented reality with a story that happens in the "real world" and that depends on interactions both virtual and real?

 Once again we have to be mindful of the types of stories we tell in this medium.
 We also need to make sure that people in charge know what we're doing... last thing we want to do is have some of our performers arrested.

 I don't define VR as an exclusive 3D virtual construct.
 I've interacted in Text-based virtual realities that were far more engaging than any 3D environment and did a much better job of keeping me engaged with content and other performers than the new crop of graphical 3D environments.

 LARP, Nordic LARP and its southern equivalents like The Society for Creative Anachronism are the best immersive experiences I'm aware of.
 The SCA does a great job of recreating middle ages and the life in that time period.

 How much of them can we take to an online environment?